Criteria for Identification and Graduation of LDCs

-- Low-income criterion, based on a three-year average estimate of GNI per capita, based on the World Bank Atlas method (under $992 for inclusion, above $ 1,190 for graduation as applied in the 2012 triennial review).
+- Income criterion, based on a three-year average estimate of GNI per capita for the period 2011-2013, based on the World Bank Atlas method (under $1,035 for inclusion, above $ 1,242 for graduation as applied in the 2015 triennial review).

 - Human Assets Index (HAI) based on indicators of: (a) nutrition: percentage of population undernourished; (b) health: mortality rate for children aged five years or under; (c) education: the gross secondary school enrolment ratio; and (d) adult literacy rate.

-- Economic Vulnerability Index (EVI) based on indicators of: (a) population size; (b) remoteness; (c) merchandise export concentration; (d) share of agriculture, forestry and fisheries in gross domestic product; (e) share of population living in low elevated coastal zones; (f) instability of exports of goods and services; (g) victims of natural disasters; and (h) instability of agricultural production.
+- Economic Vulnerability Index (EVI) based on indicators of: (a) population size; (b) remoteness; (c) merchandise export concentration; (d) share of agriculture, forestry and fisheries; (e) share of population in low elevated coastal zones; (f) instability of exports of goods and services; (g) victims of natural disasters; and (h) instability of agricultural production.

 In the review process, the Committee determines threshold levels on each of the three criteria to identify the countries to be added to or graduated from the category.
 The thresholds for graduation are higher than for inclusion.
-In the identification process, the criteria are applied to a reference group consisting of LDCs and other selected developing countries.
+In the identification process, the HAI and EVI thresholds are fixed by the Committee.

 To be included in the list of LDCs, a country must satisfy all three criteria.
 In addition, since the fundamental meaning of the LDC category, i.e. the recognition of structural handicaps, excludes large economies, the population must not exceed 75 million.